Questions and answers about communal food waste recycling for landlords

 2. scrape scraps into the caddy

-3. when full, tie the caddy liner and take it to the outdoor communal food waste bin, as many times as needed during the week.
+3. when full, tie the caddy liner and take it to the outdoor communal food bin, as many times as needed during the week.

-I'm a landlord or managing agent - how am I expected to help my tenants use the service?
+How am I expected to help my tenants use the service?

 It is also the joint responsibility of yourself and tenants to make sure the bins are kept clean and free of damage.